agroza/aif/README.md

 ### Spin-off Software

 Working on AIF triggered me to develop another computer program ([DISPLAY.COM](https://github.com/agroza/display/)), something that I've been thinking of since 1994 or so.

+To improve the program versioning, I finally invested time into defining a version structure.
+Then I programed my own commandline tool that automatically increments the build number in a specific ```version.inc``` file.
+This program is called [UVERSION.EXE](#) and will soon be available to the public.
+I added it to the Borland Pascal 7.0 Tools menu, with its own keyboard shortcut (Shift+F10).
+I run it before each full rebuild.
+I wish there was a way to run it automatically before a full rebuild command.

+And finally, I found motivation to write official documentation for my programs, starting with ```AIF```, of course.

 ### Program Usage